precog-iiith/Signals_Matter_TheWebConf_2019/README.md

 `model_name` - Choose between "base", "reputation" and "badges".
 `num_runs` - Number of runs of the experiment.
 `num_threads` - Number of threads for parallelization

+## Cite
+Please consider citing our paper if you use our code.

 ## Acknowledgment
 We thank Kushagra Bhargava, Shubham Singh, and Shwetanshu Singh for their help in using and maintaining system infrastructures.